Wellness & Support

 NPGHS is proud to have a multidisciplinary team supporting the guidance and wellbeing needs of our students.
-Our Wai Ora team includes Counsellors, a Social Worker and a Nurse who are here to help students with concerns they might have.
+Our Wai Ora team includes a Counsellor, a Social Worker and a designated first aider who are here to help students with whatever concerns they might have.

 What we do: